What to do in Nice, from the best beaches, great walks, a jogging map, bicycling, watersports, hiking, and skiing…

 - Sundays in Nice for what to do in Nice on Sunday

-- Nice by Night for Jazz Clubs, Tango and Salsa, Quiz Nights, English Cinema
+- Nice by Night for Jazz Clubs, Tango and Salsa, Quiz Nights, English Cinema and Theatre

 - Shopping in Nice for Outdoor Markets, Flea Markets, and Antiquing